mercuryoio/BAAS-API/README.md

 #### SELL

-There are two internal operations "deposit" and "payout"\"iban-payout" per 1 transaction.
+There are two internal operations `deposit` and `payout`\`iban-payout` per 1 transaction.
 Payout is different for cards or IBAN

 **Type:** `deposit`